gameboy12615/CocosQtPort/README.md

 CocosQtPort
 ===========
 <br>
-This is porting code, which prot cocos2d-x3.3 to QT5.3.<br>
+This is porting code, which port cocos2d-x3.3 to QT5.3.<br>
 It is useful for coding a game editor.<br>
 <br>
 How to use?<br>